Dutch Accounting Standards Board

 - Netherlands Institute of Registeraccountants (NIVRA; Nederlands Instituut van Registeraccountants).

-In 2001 the Association of Investment analysts (VBA; Vereniging van Beleggingsanalisten) joined the Foundation's Board and in 2002 the Order of the Accountants-Administrator's consultants NOvAA (Nederlandse Orde van Accountants-Administratieconsulenten) and the Royal Association of Small and Medium-sized Enterprises in the Netherlands (Koninklijke Vereniging MKB-Nederland).
-In 2007 Eumedion joined.
-The Social and Economic Council (SER; Sociaal-Economische Raad), NBA (former NIVRA and NOvAA merged to NBA) and Eumedion acontribute to the Foundation's budget.
-The Foundation also receives revenues from copyrights of the Dutch Accounting Standards.
+In 2001, the Association of Investment analysts (VBA; Vereniging van Beleggingsanalisten), joined the Foundation's Board.
+In 2002, the Order of the Accountants-Administrator's consultants NOvAA (Nederlandse Orde van Accountants-Administratieconsulenten) and the Royal Association of Small and Medium-sized Enterprises in the Netherlands (Koninklijke Vereniging MKB-Nederland) also joined.
+In 2007, Eumedion became a member.

-Tasks of the Dutch Accounting Standard Board
+Tasks of the Dutch Accounting Standards Board

 Dutch Accounting Standards

-Small (and micro) entities have to choose between:
+Small and micro entities may choose between:

 - Book 2 of the Dutch Civil Code combined with fiscal valuations principles;

-- Dutch Accounting Standards for micro- and small legal entities;
+- Dutch Accounting Standards for micro and small legal entities;

 - Dutch Accounting Standards for medium sized and large legal entities; or